 Potential Investors should be aware that an investment in the Products involves a valuation risk with regard to the Underlying.
 They should have experience with transactions in Products with a value derived from an underlying.
 The value of an underlying may vary over time and may increase or decrease by reference to a variety of factors which may include corporate actions, macro economic factors and speculation.
 If the Underlying comprises a basket of various assets, fluctuations in the value of any one asset may be offset or intensified by fluctuations in the value of other basket components.
 In addition, the historical performance of an underlying is not an indication of its future performance.
-The historical price of an underlying does not indicate its future performance.
-Changes in the market price of an underlying will affect the trading price of the Products, and it is impossible to predict whether the market price of an underlying will rise or fall.
+The historical price of an underlying will affect the trading price of the Products, and it is impossible to predict whether the market price of an underlying will rise or fall.